Chart Color Schemes

 Monterey displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Monterey's dwelling structure, as per the latest Census, consisted of 43.5% houses and 56.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 39.8% houses and 60.3% other dwellings.
-Home ownership in Monterey stood at 38.1%, with mortgaged dwellings at 30.6% and rented ones at 31.2%.
-The median monthly mortgage repayment was $2,600, above the Sydney metro average of $2,383.
-The median weekly rent in Monterey was $480, matching Sydney metro's figure but higher than the national average of $375.
-Nationally, Monterey's mortgage repayments were significantly higher than the Australian average of $1,863.
+In Monterey, as per the latest Census evaluation, 43.5% of dwellings were houses, with the remaining 56.4% comprising semi-detached homes, apartments, and other types of dwellings.
+In comparison, Sydney metropolitan area had 39.8% houses and 60.3% other dwellings.
+Home ownership in Monterey stood at 38.1%, with mortgaged properties accounting for 30.6% and rented dwellings making up 31.2%.
+The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,383.
+The median weekly rent in Monterey was recorded at $480, matching Sydney metro's figure of $480.
+Nationally, Monterey's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing